Pyrometers

 distance, by comparing the radiation the hot object produced with the

-How does an optical pyrometer work?
+How does a manual pyrometer work?
 You look through a telescope eyepiece,

 through a red filter (to protect your eyes), at the object you're measuring (typically through a spyhole set into a kiln